jeancarlos-ing/learning-c/notes/01_hello_world.md

 gcc hello.c -o hello
 ```

-still works for most basic purposes.

-If you want the official GCC compiler, you can install it using Homebrew:
+Still works for most basic purposes.If you want the official GCC compiler, you can install it using Homebrew:

 ```sh
 brew install gcc
 ```

----

 ## Building from an IDE